Sculpting with Plants: An Artistic Approach to Garden Design in Cornwall

 What Defines an Artistic Garden?

 An art-led garden is not necessarily minimalist or formal.
-It creates space for experience rather than display.
+Rather, it creates space for experience.

 Structure and layering in planting